-At Khazana, we have relationships with our sources, and have the unique opportunity to have direct interactions, to work alongside the artists, and discuss new designs as they are happening.
-With every new collaboration, we are adopting the mission of the artisan, the maker, or the producer; weaving together to make a collective vision for the shop.
+At Khazana, we have relationships with our sources.
+We have the unique opportunity to work alongside artists and to influence new designs.
+With each new collaboration, we adopt the goals of the artists, the makers, or the producers; weaving together their's and our's to create a cooperative aesthetic for our clients.

 Travel with Khazana